In giving, we receive

 About me

 I was born and brought up in Zimbabwe, Africa, lived in London for ten years and have resided in Perth, Australia since 1998.
-I always felt a closeneness to animals and when I was young I read every book I could find by Gerald Durrell and James Herriot.
+I always felt a closeness to animals and when I was young I read every book I could find by Gerald Durrell and James Herriot.

 Most of my professional life was spent doing communications work for financial services companies.
 I began meditating for stress management reasons in my 30s.
 Without knowing it at the time, this started me on a journey which connected me to Tibetan Buddhism.